HumanESDES/malebooks/en/project/index.md

 ### Usage Monitoring

 It is very important for the project to __know if the readers are being used and how__.
-In short, is it revelent to provide readers to those pupils ?
+In short, is it revelent to provide readers to those people ?

 To do so, teachers will be given forms: